jump-dev/Gurobi.jl/README.md

 Pkg.build("Gurobi")
 ```

-To change the location of a manual install, change the value of `GUROBI_HOME`,
+To change the location of a custom install, change the value of `GUROBI_HOME`,
 re-run `Pkg.build("Gurobi")`, and then re-start Julia for the change to take
 effect.